rtiangha/Lemonade/BUILDING.md

 - Android Studio
 - NDK and CMake
 - Git

-If you get the error ```invalid linker name in argument '-fuse-ld=gold'```
-- LLVM For Windows
-- Visual Stidio Build Tools (C++ Tools)
-- [MinGW-W64](https://github.com/niXman/mingw-builds-binaries) (Make sure to get the online installer and add the bin directiry of MinGW-W64 to your PATH variable)

-If you get the error ```SPIR-V Tools not found'```
- - Edit the cmakelists.txt file of glslang (located on the extenrnals folder)

-Add ```set(ALLOW_EXTERNAL_SPIRV_TOOLS ON)```

 ###  Compiling
-- Start Android Studio, on the startup dialog select Open
+1 - Start Android Studio, on the startup dialog select Open

-- Navigate to the citra/src/android directory and click on OK
+2 - Navigate to the lemonade/src/android directory and click on OK

-- Build > Generate Signed Bundle/APK
+3 - Build > Generate Signed Bundle/APK

-- Select 'APK' and create a key
+4 - Select 'APK' and create a key

-- **Make sure** to select CanaryRelease
+5 - **Make sure** to select CanaryRelease